Unity-Technologies/com.unity.perception/Tutorial/Phase3.md

 Windows:
 `USimCLI\windows\usim login auth`

-This will open a browser for you to login to your Unity account.
+This command will ask you to press Enter to open a browser for you to login to your Unity account:

+`Press [ENTER] to open your browser to ...'

+* **Action**: Press Enter to open a browser window for logging in.

 Once you have logged you will see this page:

 <p align="center">
 <img src="Images/usim_login.png" width="400"/>